 Our students said that the flexibility of the College’s remote, online, part-time courses enables you to balance study with your personal commitments.
 There are no obligations or commutes—for much of the SQE1 course, for instance, you can come back home after a long day at work, get into your pyjamas, open up your book or portal, and learn at your own pace.

 “One of the main things I considered when I looked to start the SQE course was its flexibility, as this is very important when you’re working full-time.
 Fortunately, The College of Legal Practice allows you to fit your studies around your schedule.
 Most of the work can be completed on evenings and weekends, but it depends on whatever works best for you.
 The College also provides you with a structure and a calendar, so you remain on track.”
-Ben, student at The College of Legal Practice
+Ben, LLM graduate and passed SQE1 & 2

-Our students told us that, unlike many other learning material providers they considered, The College of Legal Practice offers one-to-one supervisor support at a very low cost.
+Our students told us that, unlike many other learning material providers they considered, The College of Legal Practice offers personal supervisor support at a very low cost.
 This way, you enjoy individual guidance and help from legal experts, tailored to how you prefer to learn, work, and study.
 Importantly they will help advise you along the way on whether you are ready to take the SQE.
 Plus, the supervisors are there to support you as a person and help you navigate any work or family commitments, too.

-What learning materials are provided—and did you find them useful?
+What learning materials are provided, and did you find them useful?

-The College’s online portal serves a variety of learning styles, with videos, podcasts, materials like flashcards, drag-and-drop activities, live surgeries, discussion boards, and more.
+The College’s online portal serves a variety of learning styles, with videos, podcasts, materials like flashcards, drag-and-drop activities, live seminars, discussion boards, and more.
 This means you have the freedom to study and revise in the ways in which you prefer—from visual to auditory to reading and writing—helping to boost your individual chances of exam success.

 “Having access to physical materials, PDFs, videos, transcripts, and more really helped me.
 I'm neurodivergent and I learn a lot auditorily rather than by reading, so I recorded the audio of all the videos for each of the modules back-to-back, and then I would listen to them on repeat.
 So, you can take the materials and find ways to make them work for you.”
-Erin, student at The College of Legal Practice
+Erin, LLM graduate, passed SQE1 & 2

 However, perhaps the most important learning material is the range of practice multiple-choice questions (MCQs) available for SQE1 and for revision in SQE2.
 This is due to the highly complex and unfamiliar nature of the SQE assessments.